-County subdivision regulations and local zoning codes require the set aside of parkland at the national ratio of 10 acres per 1,000 residents.
+- Ensure County and local development regulations require park set asides in the development process.
+Ensure both the County subdivision regulations and local zoning codes require the set aside of parkland at the national ratio of 10 acres per 1,000 residents.
 This standard would be applied based upon the number of housing units proposed in a development, multiplied by 2.67 person per household, then compared with the 10 to 1,000 ratio.
-The set aside land should be placed in a reserve in the development plan and plat and dedicated to the County Parks Department or a homeowner association for ownership and management.

-B. Ensure County and local development regulations require permanent preservation of priority natural assets.
-Ensure both the County subdivision regulations and local zoning codes require the permanent preservation of flood hazard areas, preserve

-- mapped wetlands, and encourage preservation of mature woodlands (through an on-site density transfer or set aside as park space).
-Examples include a floodplain specific zoning district (or overlay district). - C. Implement acquisition programs for priority assets.
-Pursue acquisition programs and local funding to add priority resources to the County parks department as opportunities arise. - D. Continue to support private conservation efforts.
+The set aside land should be placed in a reserve in the development plan and plat and dedicated to the County Parks Department or a homeowner association for ownership and management. - 2.
+Ensure County and local development regulations require permanent preservation of priority natural assets.
+Ensure both the County subdivision regulations and local zoning codes require the permanent preservation of flood hazard areas, preserve mapped wetlands, and encourage preservation of mature woodlands (through an on-site density transfer or set aside as park space).
+Examples include a floodplain specific zoning district (or overlay district). - 3.
+Implement acquisition programs for priority assets.
+Pursue acquisition programs and local funding to add priority resources to the County parks department as opportunities arise. - 4.
+Continue to support private conservation efforts.
 Support private efforts to conserve natural assets through donations, conservation easements, and similar measures, including land trusts.